 - No Screen Blood

 - This removes the "blood on the screen" effect when you get shot.
-I found the effect really annoying in VR, because you don't get blood splatters in your eyes when you get shot.
+I found this effect really annoying in VR.
+It just doesn't look right when you are not playing on a screen.

 - One HUD

 - This gives you a ton of control over the HUD.
-One of the best features is hiding the elements until you need to see them.
+One of its best features is hiding the elements until you need to see them.

 - Loot Menu For FNV